 Are your systems protected?
 Is your IT Team overwhelmed or is your current IT Partner leaving your business vulnerable?
 According to the Duo Trusted Access Report, only 53% of Mac OS users are running either the fully patched, latest version of OS X or the previous version, compared to 35% of Windows users on Windows 10 and 8.1.
 That means most of these operating systems are outdated, unpatched or unsecured – leaving your business vulnerable to compromises and extended downtime.

 While proper patch management is critical to protecting business data and employee up-time, it is only one of many security considerations.
-Ransomware-as-a-Service continues to grow, it’s just as important, we are seeing a rise in popularity of Operating System (OS) Exploit Kits.
+Ransomware-as-a-Service continues to grow, but it’s just as important that we are seeing a rise in popularity of Operating System (OS) Exploit Kits.

-- Group Policies – Define employee groups based on the needed access levels and maintain the rules.
+- Group Policies: Define employee groups based on the needed access levels and maintain the rules.
 Often cyber-attacks occur through simple user error.
-Begin to establish, and update user policies and ensure users are aware and follow these procedures.
-A common example would be implementing strong passwords, securing those credentials and enforce that they change them on a regular interval.
+Begin to establish and update user policies and ensure users are aware and follow these procedures.
+A common example would be implementing strong passwords, securing those credentials, and enforcing that they change them on a regular interval.